 Thanks for taking the time to talk to us, Ana.
 The idea that mitochondrial research could lead to the next paradigm shift in public healthcare is exciting.
 Can you tell us more?

 For many years we've been used to thinking about mitochondrial disease as a niche field of medicine.
 But now we're learning that's not strictly true, because mitochondria in fact play an important role in many different types of disease.
-At MITO2i we have focused on the link between mitochondrial dysfunction and a broad range of neurodegenerative and metabolic disorders, but research shows there are many different areas of medicine where mitochondrial dysfunction are implicated.
+At MITO2i we have focused on the link between mitochondrial dysfunction and a broad range of neurodegenerative and metabolic disorders, but research shows there are many different areas of medicine where mitochondrial dysfunction is implicated.
 It's a game changer, which could transform medical diagnoses, technologies and drug delivery systems, and lead to major advances in the prevention and treatment of many different types of disease.

 Can you give an example of how mitochondrial research benefits other areas of medicine?

 I can start with an example from my own studies into the relationship between psychiatric disorders and mitochondrial dysfunction.
-The evidence for this link is very strong; so far we know that over 20% of patients with psychiatric conditions also have a mitochondrial dysfunction, which is a really high prevalence.
+The evidence for this link is very strong; so far we know that over 20% of patients with psychiatric conditions also have a mitochondrial disorder, which is a really high prevalence.
 So we need to be considering this when we look at treatment for both sets of patients.
 Let's say someone comes to the clinic with bipolar disorder, and no treatment is working for them.
-Certain drugs used to treat bipolar are not good for people with mitochondrial dysfunction, so if we know they have an underlying mitochondrial dysfunction, we can change their medication for one that benefits them much more.
+Certain drugs used to treat bipolar are not good for people with mitochondrial disease, so if we know they have an underlying mitochondrial dysfunction, we can change their medication for one that benefits them much more.

 Another example is cardiovascular disease, where there is a growing body of evidence indicating that mitochondria play a critical role.
 Studies show that mitochondrial dysfunction plays a role in heart attack, for example.
-We're learning more about the precise mechanisms involved, but if we know there's a link then we can tailor treatments to benefit both sets of patients, those presenting with mitochondrial disorders, and those who don’t have it.
+We're learning more about the precise mechanisms involved, but if we know there's a link then we can tailor treatments to benefit both sets of patients, those presenting with mitochondrial diseases, and those who don’t have it.

 You've talked about this being the 'tip of the iceberg', in terms of how mitochondrial medicine will impact healthcare.
 How so?